 Cocobolo Rings V2

-I’m not going to go into detail on how I made these ones, as the process is very similar to my previous version.
-I will, however, explain things I did differently and extra tips and techniques I’ve discovered.
+I’m not going to go into detail on how I made these, as the process is very similar to my previous version.
+I will, however, explain things I did differently and the extra tips and techniques I’ve discovered.

 I made the rings probably twice as thick, as the first two ended up breaking during normal use.
 To avoid the appearance of a thick wood ring, I rounded the edges significantly on these.
 Much more round on the outside edge than the inside, of course.
 This gave the appearance of a thin ring, but the strength of a thick one.

-I couldn’t find any micro mesh locally, so I decided to try out some plastic polish I found in the automotive section at Walmart.
-This actually worked remarkably well.
+I couldn’t find any micro-mesh locally, so I decided to try out some plastic polish I found in the automotive section at Walmart.
+This worked remarkably well.
 While I still need to find some micromesh, these came out much shinier.
 Also, I love the colors on these.
 The pink and orange are very nice.